fidelepalouki/google_cloud_data_engineer/3_Serverles_Data_Analysis_with_Google_BigQuery_and_Cloud_Dataflow.md

 ORDER BY airline
 ```

-### Get both the number of flights delayed and the total number of flights in a single quer
+### Get both the number of flights delayed and the total number of flights in a single query

 ```SQL
 SELECT